patrickernandes/slackware/README.md

 wget
 ```

 Note, the installation with these packages does not support efi.
+Slackware64-current download link: https://bear.alienbase.nl/mirrors/slackware/slackware64-current-iso